LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 Winning and dying
 -----------------

-You win a scenario if you escape the location alive (which may prove difficult, because your foes tend to gradually build up the ambush squad blocking your escape route) or, in scenarios with no exit locations, if you eliminate all opposition.
+You win an adventure if you escape the location alive (which may prove difficult, because your foes tend to gradually build up the ambush squad blocking your escape route) or, in scenarios with no exit locations, if you eliminate all opposition.
 In the former case, your score